storj/storj/docs/design/satellite-svc-separation.md

 - how does this affect testing and storj-sim
 - how does this affect deployments?
 - how to handle version of different services?
-- what is the best order to do this work? in parallel maybe, but should we do certain services first?
-- how does all this change with different dbs (i.e. spanner, etc)?
+- does any of this change with different dbs (i.e. spanner, etc)?
 - is overlay cache cache happening?